sagemath/trac_to_gh/Issue 9619.md

 # Issue 9619: b-coloring of a graph

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9619

 Original creator: lsampaio